VMI-ETH/newsletter/contents/Oct-2023/content.md

 Join us for after-work drinks at The Alehouse next week!

-It's a great chance to reconnect with your summer retreat friends - or to get to know some new people at the department.
+It's a great chance to reconnect with your summer retreat friends, or to get to know some new people at the department.

 [Sign up here.](https://forms.gle/bqHiKxXM1Nd5CZsm7)